matthewalltop/pandoc_resume/markdown/ma_resume.md

 patterned, object-oriented solutions where appropriate and creating new unit tests.
 Supported several package version migrations and adoption of new libraries.

-**Covance** (Applications Developer) (March 2014 - June 2017)
+**Covance** (March 2014 - June 2017)
+Applications Developer

 * Worked closely with project management teams to develop an ASP.NET MVC application in the e-commerce style that allowed project managers to build studies using company's analyte offerings.
 This system integrated with the company's legacy MUMPS database and provided the user's a friendler web-based interface.

 * Built reporting application for labratory using C# and WPF that allowed specimen management to generate reports on product stability across hundreds of storage locations throughout the central labratory.

 * Learned Angular to rewrite suite of old WebForms monitoring applications.
 This was part of a drive to do more application modernization and allowed us to more fully document and migrate legacy applications to newer OS versions and clean up old servers.